How to: Enable and Disable Full Solution Analysis for Managed Code

-It can be useful to see all issues in all files, but it can also be distracting.
-It slows Visual Studio down if your solution is very large or has many files.
+While being able to see all issues in all files is useful, it can be distracting and even slow down Visual Studio if your solution is very large or has a lot of files.
 To limit the number of issues shown and improve Visual Studio performance, you can disable full solution analysis.
-You can easily reenable this feature if necessary.
+You can easily reenable this feature if you want.

 Select the Enable full solution analysis check box to enable full solution analysis, or clear the box to disable it.
-Choose OK when you're done.
+Choose the OK button when you're done.